 The Federal Government of Nigeria, in 2015 carried out an extensive review of the hydrocarbon pollution restoration project in which gazette has been undertaken.
 There is also a project coordinating office in Port Harcourt.
-However, adequate funding of the project remain a huge obstacle to the success of the review.
+However, adequate funding of the project remains a huge obstacle to the success of the review.

-The Federal Government, in 2016 launched the implementation of the United Nations Environmental Programme Report on the clean-up of Ogoni Land and other impacted areas of the Niger Delta.
+The Government also in 2016, launched the implementation of the United Nations Environmental Programme Report on the clean-up of Ogoni Land and other impacted areas of the Niger Delta.
 This is in a bid to reduce the impact of environmental degradation and the consequent delirious impact on climate change.
 It is a programme that has a 25-30 years timeline to achieve the desired results.

-The Federal Government has continued to sustain enlightenment of the masses on indiscriminate cutting down of trees (appropriate sanction for offenders), open defecation, and indiscriminate discharge of refuse into water bodies.
-Citizens, especially women and children are encouraged to plant more trees instead of cutting them down.
+It continued to sustain enlightenment of the masses on indiscriminate cutting down of trees (appropriate sanction for offenders), open defecation, and indiscriminate discharge of refuse into water bodies.
+Citizens, especially women and children are encouraged to plant more trees instead of cutting them down

-The Parliament played a major role in the passage of the following Acts; Nigeria Climate Change Act 2021 and Petroleum Industry Act 2021.
-The main objective of the Climate Change Law is to provide an overarching legal framework for achieving Nigeria's long-termclimate goals including a netzero carbon emission target.
+The parliament played a major role in the passage of the following Acts; Nigeria Climate Change Act 2021 and Petroleum Industry Act 2021.
+The main objective of the Climate Change Law is to provide an overarching legal framework for achieving Nigeria's long-term climate goals including a net- zero carbon emission target.

-The Petroleum IndustryAct 2021, (PIA) made provision to address the issues of environmental degradation and other related matters on petroleum exploration which increases the contamination of the land, air, and water bodies in the affected areas, it summaries as follows:
+The Petroleum Industry Act 2021, (PIA) made provision to address the issues of environmental degradation and other related matters on petroleum exploration which increases the contamination of the land, air, and water bodies in the affected areas, it summaries as follows:

-- License holders must set up a "Host Community Development Trust" to fund social and environmental projects in the communities in which facilities related to operations are located. - Each license holder must make an annual contribution to the trust of an amount equal to 3% of its operating expenditure for the relevant operations from the previous year. - The license holder must appoint a board of trustees (which does not necessarily include members of the host community) and a management committee (which must include one member of the host community) for each trust. - Failure to comply with host community obligations under the PIA is a ground for license revocation. - Existing host community projects must be transferred to the new PIAestablished trusts.
-PIA-host community development trust obligations appear to be added to the existing community levies (such as the Niger Delta Development Levy).

-As the representative of the people, the parliament is innovating in its environment, practice, by investing infrastructure to enable the transition to a greener and fairer economy (.i.e. e-parliament services, solar power generation, and procurement of less carbon emitting infrastructure i.e. Utility Vehicles, Computer, Servers, Network, Air Conditioners, etc.), a.
-All efforts and measures are taken to establish a national legislative response to climate change that is consistent with national climate goals and the Paris agreement.
+- License holders must set up a "Host Community Development Trust" to fund social and environmental projects in the communities in which facilities related to operations are located. - Each license holder must make an annual contribution to the trust of an amount equal to 3% of its operating expenditure for the relevant operations from the previous year. - The license holder must appoint a board of trustees (which does not necessarily include members of the host community) and a management committee (which must include one member of the host community) for each trust. - Failure to comply with host community obligations under the PIA is a ground for license revocation.
+Existing host community projects must be transferred to the new PIA-established trusts.
+PIA-host community development trust obligations appear to be added to the existing community levies (such as the Niger Delta Development Levy). - As the representative of the people, the National Assembly of Nigeria is infrastructure to facilitates the transition to a greener and cleaner energy (. i.e. e-parliament services, solar power generation, and procurement of less carbon emitting infrastructure i.e. Utility Vehicles, Computer, Servers, Network, Air Conditioners, etc.),